 It was one of the toughest decisions of my life.
 I felt like a video game character when they get a game over screen and they have to choose continue, or new game.
 Instead of attending grad school and diving deeper into my semi interest in psychology, I had to contemplate if I was truly passionate about psychology.

 My name is Norman and I NEED passion.
-I have been a runner since I was ten years old.
-I was terrible at first and wasn’t varsity until junior year of high school.
-At first I was a sprinter and got left behind in every race.
+Since the age of 10, I started running but was terrible at first and did not reach varsity until Junior year of high school.
+At first, I was a sprinter and got left behind in every race.
 Not just one or two, literally all of them.
-My closet is filled with bright participation and 5th place ribbons.
-High school I had a life changing growth spurt and sprouted to about 6 feet.
+My closet is filled with participation and 5th place ribbons.
+In high school, I had a life changing growth spurt and sprouted to about 6 feet.
 I hit my stride sophomore year and got promoted to varsity my junior year.
 I clearly remember how good I felt the day my legend of a coach, Peter Brewer announced me varsity.
 It was like I just hit the lottery.
 Everyone was clapping and I felt so accepted for once in my life.